pgooood/viewbox/README.md

 Custom events
 -------
-There are couple of custom events you can use to control Viewbox.
+There are some of custom events you can use to control Viewbox.
 To trigger these custom events, simply target the object created by the plugin.

 **viewbox.open**
 Opens Viewbox (if it is not already opened).